mui/base-ui/docs/data/base/components/number-field/number-field.md

 ## Scrubbing

-The `ScrubArea` subcomponent lets users increment/decrement the value via a click+drag interaction with pointer, as a faster alternative to the stepper buttons.
+The `<ScrubArea />` subcomponent lets users increment/decrement the value via a click+drag interaction with pointer, as a faster alternative to the stepper buttons.
 This is useful in high-density UIs, such as an image editor that changes the width, height, or location of a layer.
-You could wrap an icon or a `<label/>` in the `ScrubArea` component.
+You could wrap an icon or a `<label/>` in the `<ScrubArea />` component.

 {{"demo": "UnstyledNumberFieldScrub.js"}}

 The pointer is locked while scrubbing, allowing the user to scrub infinitely without hitting the window boundary.
-Since this hides the cursor, you can add a virtual cursor asset using the `NumberField.ScrubAreaCursor` subcomponent, which automatically loops around the boundary.
+Since this hides the cursor, you can add a virtual cursor asset using the `<NumberField.ScrubAreaCursor />` subcomponent, which automatically loops around the boundary.

 ```jsx
 <NumberField.ScrubArea direction="horizontal" style={{ cursor: 'ew-resize' }}>